alphagov/govuk-country-and-territory-autocomplete/README.md

-# Openregister Location Picker
+# Location picker - what it is and how to use it

 The location picker is a simple UI widget that allows end users to find and select a location.
-It includes auto-complete functionality, to make it faster and easier for users to find a location.
+It includes auto-complete functionality to make it faster and easier for users to find a location.
 For example, to select their country of birth or their current location.

-The picker uses data from the UK government's Country and Territory registers.
-To configure the data used in the picker to suit the specific needs of your product or service, please contact the registers team at [registerteam@digital.cabinet-office.gov.uk](registerteam@digital.cabinet-office.gov.uk).
+The picker uses data from the UK government's country and territory registers.
+To configure the data used in the picker to suit the specific needs of your product or service, please [contact the registers team](https://registers.cloudapps.digital/support).

 The picker itself follows the common look and feel of GOV.UK in line with the [design principles](https://www.gov.uk/design-principles).